noonandr/QR-Converter-V2/README.md

 # QR Converter V2

-This script uses Ruby, Ruby's CSV parser and [pngqr](https://github.com/andys/pngqr) to convert a CSV file to QR Codes.
+This file uses Ruby, Ruby's CSV parser and [pngqr](https://github.com/andys/pngqr) to convert a CSV file to QR Codes.

 All you should need is a recent version of ruby and install the [pngqr](https://github.com/andys/pngqr) code.